-Electrically powered bicycles and scooters are old news in South Africa.
-Proper electrical motorbikes are a novelty though.
-The first bunch to arrive here come all the way from sexy California.
-They’re called Zero Motorcycles.
-Like Apple, Tesla Motors, Google and Disney, also from the Golden State, they could become a household name.
+Electrically powered bicycles are old news in South Africa, but electric motorbikes are a novelty.
+The first brand to to arrive here is simply called Zero.
+Like Apple, Tesla and Google, also from California, it deserves to become a household name.
 We rode the Zero DS ZF 11.4.

 What is it?

 You can say it’s the future.
 With fuel and parts prices constantly on the up, you have to be silly not to entertain the idea of an electric bike.
 It’s a thrilling ride too, because every bit of torque – 92 Nm in the Zero DS’ case – is there from zero rpm.

 It saves you money in the long run.
 Not just on fuel, but also on maintenance.
 The Zero is as easy to service as an industrial vacuum cleaner.
 With only a handful of moving parts, an owner with minimal mechanical experience can do it at home.
 No more fuel injectors and air filters and spark plugs and chain lube and rusted exhausts and… You get the idea right?
 At most you’ll need to check and occasionally replace brake pads and tyres and ensure the drive belt still has enough tension.
 It makes life so much easier.

 What does it cost to buy and run?